beeware/briefcase/docs/reference/platforms/android/gradle.rst

 Icon format
 ===========

-Android projects use ``.png`` format icons, in round and square variants.
-An application must provide the icons in the following sizes, for 2 variants:
+Android projects use ``.png`` format icons, in round, square and adaptive variants.
+An application must provide the icons in the following sizes, for 3 variants:

 * ``round``: